 The effect of contact time on the adsorption capacity of LBG-g-poly(DADMAC-co-AMPS) and LBG-g-poly(DADMAC-co-AMPS)/BNT towards MB is shown on Figure 5.
-The amount of MB (mg/g) adsorbed increases linearly with time until equilibrium is reached.
-The equilibrium adsorption capacity for MB was found to 65.09 and 70.89 mg/g respectively for LBG-g-poly(DADMAC- co-AMPS) and LBG-g-poly(DADMAC-co-AMPS)/BNT.
-The adsorption of MB on the adsorbents are attributed to the electrostatic interaction between the adsorbents and the asorbates.
-The equilibrium adsorption of MB was reached around 700 minutes.
-The higher adsorption by LBG-g-poly(DADMAC-co-AMPS)/BNT compared to LBG-gpoly(DADMAC-co-AMPS) is attributed to Hbonding interactions as well as dipole-dipole and electrostatic interactions between anionic site of BNT and cationic site of MB molecules [19].
+Initially, the adsorption on both adsorbents proceeded slowly up to 30 minutes and gradually 420 minutes for the LBG-g-poly(DADMAC-co-AMPS)/BNT and 180 minutes for LBG-g-poly(DADMAC-co-AMPS).
+Fast adsorption was observed between 420 to 540 minutes on all the adsorbents.
+The adsorption of equilibrium was reached between 540 to 600 minutes.
+The equilibrium adsorption capacity for MB was found to 65.09 and 70.89 mg/g respectively for LBG-g-poly(DADMAC-LBG-g-poly(DADMAC-coco-AMPS) and AMPS)/BNT.
+The adsorption of MB is attributed to the electrostatic interaction between the adsorbents and the asorbates.
+The higher LBG-g-poly(DADMAC-coadsorption by AMPS)/BNT compared to LBG-gpoly(DADMAC-co-AMPS) is attributed to Hbonding interactions as well as dipole-dipole and electrostatic interactions between anionic site of BNT and cationic site of MB molecules [26].

-Figure 5: Effect of contact time on the adsorption of MB on the adsorbents
+Figure 5: Effect of contact time on the adsorption of MB on the adsorbents (adsorbent dose=120 mg; $C_0 = 100 \text{ mg/L}$; V=100 mL and pH 7.0)